MaxLazar/mx_cp_notice/README.md

 # MX CP Notice CE#

-CP Notice is extension  which to call to make ExpressionEngine CP Notification more visible and frendly for users.
+CP Notice is an extension to make ExpressionEngine CP Notification more visible and user friendly.
-It is also help make the process of error finding on Publish page more simple.
-Any additional requests is welcome!
+It also simplifies the process of finding errors on the Publish Page.
+Additional requests are welcome!
 ![image](http://cl.ly/image/333p0d390J1V/Screenshot%20Oct%2013%2016.57.50.png)

 # Installation